 Donors/Partners: The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)

 Project Duration: May – November 2015

-Major Goal: To improve the well-being and social conditions of both the Syrian master-trainers and the direct beneficiary women, as well as to promote and pass on the tradition of Armenian needlework.
+Major Goal: To improve the well-being and social conditions of both the Syrian needlework/embroidery master-trainers and registered beneficiaries of Aleppo-NGO, as well as to promote and pass on the tradition of Armenian needlework.

-Description: In May 2015, “Aleppo” Compatriotic Charitable Organization-NGO launched “Trainings for Women on Traditional Needlework/Embroidery”, a project funded by GIZ as part of the EU Targeted Initiative for Armenia.
-The project strove to improve the well-being and social conditions of both the Syrian master-trainers and the direct beneficiary women, as well as to promote and pass on the tradition of Armenian needlework.
-It provided the women with marketable skills, enabling them to create entrepreneurship opportunities and get involved in the economic development of Armenia.
+Description: In May 2015, “Aleppo” Compatriotic Charitable Organization launched “Trainings for Women on Traditional Needlework/Embroidery,” a project funded by GIZ as part of the EU Targeted Initiative for Armenia.
+The project aimed to improve the well-being and social conditions of both the Syrian needlework/embroidery master-trainers and registered beneficiaries of Aleppo-NGO, as well as to promote and pass on the tradition of Armenian needlework.
+It provided the women participants with marketable skills, enabling them to create entrepreneurship opportunities and get involved in the economic development of Armenia.

-The project encouraged trainees to create their own pieces of art, provoked the interest of a larger public towards needlework, created job and educational opportunities, and contributed to the integration of the participant Syrian women into local society.
+The project encouraged trainees to create their own pieces of art while bringing attention to the traditional Armenian art form, creating job and educational opportunities, and further aid the participating Syrian women in their integration to Armenia.
 The women were provided with kits of materials in order to continue their work after the conclusion of the program.